How can a Psychologist help?

 Urgent Help / Crisis Support

 We are busy working with clients and as such, cannot provide crisis support.
-In the event of significant symptoms or suicidal thoughts, please refer to the crisis support options below.
+In the event of significant symptoms or suicidal thoughts, please refer to the emergency services below.

 - Lifeline – 24 hour counselling, suicide prevention and mental health support support.
 Phone: 13 11 14.